 UPDATE: On May 16th, the New York Times published an article on British and Irish dialects.
 One part was a poll about what people say in a game of tag.
 In different parts of the UK and Ireland, people say “It”, “tag,” “tick,” or “tig.”

 This article was posted on Friday, May 14th, 2021 at 12:55 pm and is filed under "It" for Tag, Countries & Cultures, English, France, French, Languages, Mama Lisa, New Zealand, USA, Words & Phrases.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply